Edwards-R/understanding_docs/understandings/understandings-system.md

 There are *no* other restrictions on the use of any Ranks within the Understandings system.

 ### Temporal limitations
 It would be ideal to start tracking Interpretations at their point of conception (i.e. when the type is declared).
 However, such a goal is often either entirely unobtainable, or so difficult to obtain that it becomes impractical.
-It is, in some instances, perfectly acceptable to limit the start date of an Understandings system so that entirely exhaustive documentation becomes unneccessary.
+It is, in some instances, perfectly acceptable to limit the start date of an Understandings system so that entirely exhaustive documentation becomes unnecessary.
 For example, if a taxon is well documented in a region since 1956 then an Understandings system may choose to use 1956 as a 'false origin' start date.
 The limitation would then be that any data prior to 1956 would exist under the type system alone, rather than enjoying the benefits of Interpretations.
 However, as the question has uncovered that doing so would not result in *significant widespread confusion* then this limitation is deemed acceptable.

 This 'false origin' may be applied uniformly to all taxa within that implementation of the Understandings system, or in an ad-hoc manner as deemed relevant.
 Neither option is 'better' than the other.